qdrant/landing_page/qdrant-landing/content/documentation/tutorials/code-search.md

 ### Code to *natural language* conversion

 Each programming language has its own syntax which is not a part of the natural language.
-Thus, a general-purpose model probably won't be able to understand the code as it is.
-We can, however, do something that data scientists were doing for a long time - perform some normalization, by getting rid of the code specifics and including some additional context, such as module, class, function, and file name.
-Here are the steps we are going to take:
+Thus, a general-purpose model probably does not understand the code as is.
+We can, however, normalize the data by removing code specifics and including additional context, such as module, class, function, and file name.
+We took the following steps:

 1. Extract the signature of the function, method, or other code construct.
 2. Divide camel case and snake case names into separate words.